-If your dog won’t sleep with you this post will show you a number of possible reasons and what you can do about it.
+If your dog won’t sleep with you (including suddenly), this post will show you likely reasons why and how you can get your dog to sleep with you again.

 So, why won’t my dog sleep with me?
 Possible reasons your dog won’t sleep with you are that it is used to sleeping somewhere else, it finds a different room more comfortable, it thinks you don’t want it to, your bed is not comfortable or that it’s being protective.